Laylaray1116/MS-Azure-Cloud-Project1/README.md

 These Beats allow us to collect the following information from each machine:

 - Filebeat
-  - Filebeat is gathering logs to provide
+  - Filebeat is gathering data logs.

 - Metricbeat
   - for now we've enacting the system module allowing Metricbeat to collect server metrics regarding CPU performance, OS, Memory utilization and important network I/O realtime activity.